se-beast-ian/seb-redbeard/README.md

 **👋 Welcome!**

-- :art: I am a CG artist currently residing in the south of Andalucia, Spain.
+- :art: I am a CG artist currently residing in Andalucia, Spain.
 - :sparkles: Interested in CG stuff and Game development.
 Houdini, Unreal Engine, Zbrush.

 :zzz: i like to play ol' adventure games like Day of the Tentacle and Monkey Island(s).